 A Guide to Finding the Perfect Light Bulbs

 Light bulbs can be quite a baffling area to delve into for the untrained observer; there are so many different light bulb types that it seems simply impossible to keep track of them all.
 We understand that it’s a difficult job to do, so we’ve put together this simple guide to help you through the process.
-This bulb guide should light up the path towards your perfect bulbs, and in turn will help to make your home an exquisite place to be.
+This bulb guide should help your search for finding your perfect bulbs, and in turn will help to make your home an exquisite place to be.

 The first thing to consider when buying bulbs for your home is the cap that you are going to need to make the bulb compatible with the fitting it is being used with.
 There are many different types of cap, so you must be careful when trying to decipher which one is the right one.
 In general, you will probably be able to find the bulb type somewhere on the box, or even on the website.
 The main kinds of cap that you may find are: